By Andreas Ramos, Professor at CSTU.edu, May 22, 2025, updated July 22, 2025

 - And more...

-- If you have children, nieces, or nephews (or a clever cat or dog), show them what you did.
+- If you have children, nieces, or nephews (or a very clever cat or dog), show them what you did.
 Give them this page.
 They can make apps.